 The VTI examination procedure has the dedicated Category III CPT code 0487T "Biomechanical mapping, tranvaginal, with report".

 The female pelvic structures have varying viscoelastic characteristics across physiological states, healthy and diseased conditions.
-The VTI provides a large body of measurements to evaluate individual variations in support defects as well as identify specific potential markers to measure soft tissue properties and muscle function in patients with POP, SUI, tissue atrophy and pelvic pain.
+The VTI provides a large body of measurements to evaluate individual variations in support defects as well as identify specific potential markers to measure soft tissue properties and muscle function in patients with POP, SUI and tissue atrophy.

 The VTI may be used for: